vuikit/vuikit/README.md

 Vue.use(Vuikit) // or register individually
 ```

-By default all dependencies will be retrieved from `node_modules`, but that will not work straightforward as UIkit expects jQuery to be loaded globally.
-To avoid this and other related issues is recommended to solve the dependencies loading externally.
-When building with Webpack or Browserify you can do so by setting the `externals` or `external` config property.

 ### Browser

-Make sure jQuery, UIkit and Vue are loaded upfront and then load `dist/vuikit.js`.
+Make sure Vue is loaded upfront and then load `dist/vuikit.js`.

 ## Developers